opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 93     Applying the principles distilled from my analysis above, I concluded that the Magistrate did fail to apply s 370 CPC, specifically s 370(2) read with s 370(3) CPC.
 This was because she was not satisfied with the sufficiency of the material in the s 370 Report, but failed to order the release of the property.

-94     That the Magistrate did not consider the material sufficient is clear from the Notes of Evidence at the first hearing:[\[note: 51\]](#Ftn_51)
+94     That the Magistrate did not consider the material sufficient is clear from the Notes of Evidence at the first hearing:[^51]

 <table align="left" cellpadding="0" cellspacing="0" class="Judg-2" frame="none" pgwide="1"><colgroup><col width="22.8270898689795%"> <col width="77.1729101310205%"> </colgroup><tbody><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Court:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">I think the objection is not really that – okay, I think whether or not there is sufficient evidence to satisfy the Prosecution is quite another point.
 The point really here is, is there any – are there facts before us to enable me to decide whether the property is still relevant for investigations.
 I mean, given the staturies – statutory scheme, you’ve had 1 year –</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Sng:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Yes.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Court:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">alright –</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Sng:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Yes.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Court:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">before your 1st reporting.
 So now you are really asking for more time, and the question really is, why is this still necessary?
 I think – I think, regardless of whether the relevant link is 35(1)(a) or 35(1)(c) of the CPC, I still need to be satisfied.
 And the – the reason why I had to ask for facts earlier on is –</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Sng:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Yes.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Court:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">is precisely because, I myself have difficulty.</p></td></tr></tbody></table>

-95     When the Magistrate expressed her difficulties with the material before her, she was referring not only to the amended s 370 Report, but _also_ the Annex, which had been admitted by her by that point.[\[note: 52\]](#Ftn_52) The relevant Notes of Evidence specifically indicate that the prosecution furnished the Annex “pursuant to queries from the Court” before the first hearing.[\[note: 53\]](#Ftn_53) Flowing from my holdings above, it would have been impermissible for the Magistrate to admit and refer to the Annex.
+95     When the Magistrate expressed her difficulties with the material before her, she was referring not only to the amended s 370 Report, but _also_ the Annex, which had been admitted by her by that point.[^52] The relevant Notes of Evidence specifically indicate that the prosecution furnished the Annex “pursuant to queries from the Court” before the first hearing.[^53] Flowing from my holdings above, it would have been impermissible for the Magistrate to admit and refer to the Annex.
 But putting that aside for the moment, it was apparent that the Magistrate had difficulty with the adequacy of the material put before her in both the s amended 370 Report with the Annex.
 Hence she should have ordered the release of the seized property.

 ### (2) No bias or prejudgment